 - Visitors should sign in the visitors’ book at the entrance hall upon arrival.

 - First time visitors will be received by the Library staff, and introduced to the Library facilities with a short guide.

 - Visitors are required to leave coats, bags and laptop cases in the cloakroom, at the entrance.
 Transparent bags will be provided for visitors to take their personal belongings to the Library Reading Room.

 - Visitors are required to complete the 'Library Visitor Form’.

 - Please note that smoking is not allowed anywhere on our premises.

-- Do not interfere with, and / or touch equipment that you are not authorised to handle.
+- Please do not interfere with, and / or touch equipment that you are not authorised to handle.

 - Visitors are required to handle the books and journals carefully.
-No marking, writing or highlighting in books, nor tearing or mutilating the pages in any way is permitted.
+No marking, writing or highlighting in books, nor tearing or marking the pages in any way is permitted.

-- Request of a copy of the manuscript digital images (10% of the work) is possible, at the discretion of the Library Staff, and by completing the “Al-Furqan Manuscript Images request form”.
+- Visitors may request a copy of manuscript digital images (10% of the work), at the discretion of library staff, and by completing the “Al-Furqan Manuscript Images request form”.